-During the period of coverage, UNFPA contributed to strengthening the country's statistics systems through supporting different ministries, including that of Police, working together with the BoS to develop tools to help in capturing data that support in the information of decisions-making. for example, during the period, UNFPA supported the development of registers for the health facilities on GBV.
+to help in capturing data that support in the information of decisions-making, for example, during the period, UNFPA supported the development of registers for the health facilities on GBV.
 The data however is not feeding into the health management information system (HMIS) and this may be limiting in terms of informing decision-making based on evidence generation.
 One of the challenges regarding data on GBV in the country was an uncoordinated system where GBV data was collected at different entry points, thus leading to conflicting findings.
 UNFPA supported the alignment of national GBV reporting tools with international guidelines.
-Further, UNFPA supported the LMPS and BoS to update the register to capture GBV data, with the data directly feeding into the BoS, with the data enabling determination of the prevalence of GBV in the country, the MoH was also supported to develop tools that would collect incidences of GBV at the Health Facility Level.
+Further, UNFPA supported the LMPS and BoS to update the register to capture GBV data, with the data directly feeding into the BoS, with the data enabling determination of the prevalence of GBV in the country. the MoH was also supported to develop tools that would collect incidences of GBV at the Health Facility Level.
 The tools are being piloted in all 10 districts in the country, meaning some information on GBV cases is already collected (Interviews of MoH, BoS and CO staff and SIS reviews).
 Under the Together for SRH Programme UNFPA also contributed to strengthening the capacity of MoH staff, training the healthcare workers including data clerks to produce quality data, ability to use the district health information software (DHIS) tool which had been an issue and use it for analysis of district data, with current FP data at the district level informing decision-making on commodities distribution based on the utilization.
 It is imperative to note that UNFPA was instrumental in supporting the MOH on supervision and mentoring on the data registers (Interviews with CO and MoH staff).
 On the other hand, at the time of the CPE, planning for the Lesotho demographic health survey was ongoing, with the GBV and domestic violence modules planned for inclusion, which is a milestone made possible with UNFPA's advocacy.

 UNFPA also technically supported the BoS in conducting inter-census.
 At the beginning of the process, UNFPA also supported the BoS to hold technical meetings, in addition to the development of the questionnaires in the thematic areas (GBV, general SRHR - MR, Fertility, FP; Migration) with youth aspects considered as cross-cutting, in addition to ensuring that the data is disaggregated to facilitate capturing of the data.
-It is worth noting that, for the first time the inter-census data has GBV module with

-UNFPA's advisory and participation in its development (Interviews and SIS review).
+It is worth noting that, for the useful in determining where the RH commodities and other health services should be prioritised based on the needs.
+For example, the catchment areas of the Christian Health first time the inter-census data has GBV module with UNFPA's advisory and participation in its development (Interviews and SIS review).